• Skip to main content

 Cook's Note

 1. For the tofu, I recommend using regular tofu not firm tofu or silken tofu.
 The taste of firm tofu is not so tenderer but silken tofu is too easy to break.
-Choose the right type of tofu is a key point here.
+Choosing the right type of tofu is a key point here.

 2. Blanching tofu in hot boiling water can remove the raw taste of tofu and avoid the cubes from breaking in the later cooking process.